vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ### Review of family emergency information

-I want to make sure that I can locate and act upon my parents' emergency information.
+- [x] DONE 2023-05-31: I want to make sure that I can locate and act upon my parents' emergency information.

 ### Identity stuff